Ayumu (chimpanzee)

 Ayumu (born 24 April 2000) is a chimpanzee currently living at the Primate Research Institute of Kyoto University.
 He is the son of chimpanzee Ai and has been a participant since infancy in the Ai Project, an ongoing research effort aimed at understanding chimpanzee cognition.
-As part of the Ai Project, Ayumu participated in a series of short-term memory tasks, such as to remember the sequential order of numbers displaying on a touch-sensitive computer screen.
+As part of the Ai Project, Ayumu participated in a series of short-term memory tasks, such as remembering the sequential order of numbers displayed on a touch-sensitive computer screen.
 His performance in the tasks was superior to that of comparably trained university students, leading to a possible conclusion that young chimpanzees have better working memory than adult humans.
-This conclusion has been disputed.

-Cognitive Abilities

-Ayumu is renowned for his exceptional working memory.
-As part of the Ai Project, initiated by primatologist Tetsuro Matsuzawa, Ayumu participated in a series of memory tasks designed to assess cognitive abilities in chimpanzees.
-In one notable experiment, Ayumu was presented with a sequence of numerals on a touchscreen, which were then briefly masked.
-He was required to recall and touch the numerals in ascending order.
-Ayumu consistently outperformed human participants, including university students, especially when the numerals were displayed for as little as 210 milliseconds.
-While humans' performance declined under these conditions, Ayumu maintained an accuracy rate of approximately 80%, suggesting a form of eidetic memory.
-These findings have contributed to discussions on the cognitive tradeoff hypothesis, which posits that as humans evolved complex language skills, certain other cognitive abilities, like short-term memory, may have diminished.
+This conclusion has been disputed by other researchers, who claim that Ayumu had significant practice in this task before the final test, whereas the human participants did not.